vectorgrp/XCPlite/examples/freertos_demo/README.md

   buffer_size=8896, queue_size=6 (8896 Bytes)
 ```

-The 32 bit transmit queue used for FreeRTOS is fixed (queue32m.c, OPTION_QUEUE_32_SIZE bytes).
+The 32-bit transmit queue used for FreeRTOS is fixed (queue32m.c, OPTION_QUEUE_32_SIZE bytes).
-There are no heap allocations in the 32 bit FreeRTOS build.
+There are no heap allocations in the 32-bit FreeRTOS build.

-The queue header and buffer use the default `.dtcm` and `.noncacheable` sections on embedded targets.
+The queue state and buffer use the default `.dtcm` and `.noncacheable` sections on embedded targets.
 These sections may be overridden in `xcplib_rtos_cfg.h` to match the application linker script:

 ```c
 #define OPTION_QUEUE_32_ATTRIBUTE __attribute__((section(".queue")))
 #define OPTION_QUEUE_32_BUFFER_ATTRIBUTE __attribute__((section(".queue_buffer")))
 ```

-The memory size of static tXcpData is depending on the configuration in xcplib_cfg. and xcplib_rtos_cfg.h:
+The memory size of static `tXcpData` depends on the configuration in `xcplib_cfg.h` and `xcplib_rtos_cfg.h`:
 - OPTION_CAL_SEGMENT_COUNT: Max number of calibration segments or blocks
 - OPTION_CAL_MEM_SIZE: Space reserved for calibration data swapping and working pages (needs: 3 * page size * segment count)
 - OPTION_DAQ_MEM_SIZE: Memory size for DAQ tables (needs: 6 bytes per measurement with full fragmentation)
 - OPTION_DAQ_EVENT_COUNT: Maximum number of DAQ events

-The stack size of the XCP rx and tx task may be defined in xcplib_rtos_cfg.h.
+The stack sizes of the XCP RX and TX tasks may be defined in `xcplib_rtos_cfg.h`.
-It is important to check these values, not to waste unnecessary memory.
-Search for TEST_STACK_SIZE.
+It is important to check these values to avoid wasting memory.
+Search for `TEST_STACK_SIZE`.

 Example:
 ```